 Amazingly, she found time to discuss performing, teaching, the benefits of dancing and her thoughts on dance education with Georgina Butler.

 Lorna Scott is a former soloist with Scottish Ballet.
-She joined the Company on an apprentice contract after training at The Dance School of Scotland and graduating from The Royal Ballet Upper School.
+She joined the company on an apprentice contract after training at The Dance School of Scotland and graduating from The Royal Ballet Upper School.
 A year later, she was awarded a full-time contract and began working her way up through the ranks.
-During the 13 years Lorna spent at Scottish Ballet, she was privileged to work with countless brilliant choreographers including Hans van Manen, Ashley Page, Mark Baldwin, Robert North, Richard Alston, Tim Rushton and Stephen Petronio.
+During the thirteen years Lorna spent at Scottish Ballet, she was privileged to work with countless brilliant choreographers including Hans van Manen, Ashley Page, Mark Baldwin, Robert North, Richard Alston, Tim Rushton and Stephen Petronio.

 After retiring from her career as a professional ballet dancer, Lorna retrained with the Royal Academy of Dance, achieving the Professional Dancers’ Teaching Diploma (PDTD) with Distinction.
 Lorna’s first position after gaining the PDTD was working as ballet teacher and junior conservatoire coordinator at Tring Park School for the Performing Arts.
 This role combined coaching senior vocational students (aged 16 to 18) on the Dance Course throughout the day and teaching junior associates (aged 5 to 16) in the evenings.

 Now a self-employed ballet teacher working in Aberdeen, Lorna is relishing being able to inspire young dancers through her teaching.
 Moreover, having trained as a Royal Academy of Dance Continuing Professional Development tutor in 2015, she is looking forward to having many opportunities to support fellow dance teachers in their efforts to spread the joys of dancing far and wide.
 Still keen to further her own expertise, Lorna is also currently studying for a degree in Dance Education with the Royal Academy of Dance.

 Why dance?
 What drew you to it as a child and drove you to train and perform professionally?

 Guess that is the question … why dance?!
 It makes me debate the question of “did I choose dance or did dance choose me?”.